morgansobol/MicrobialGenomics-TXST-2025/exercises/01_cmd_intro.md

 pwd
 ```

-If you type `cd` alone, as is, it will bring you all the way back to home, everytime.
+If you type `cd` alone, it will bring you all the way back to home.
 ```bash
 cd
 pwd